OpenScraping/openscraping-lib-nodejs/README.md

 In the Ikea example above we used a map transformation called *TrimTransformation*.
 Transformation modify the raw extracted HTML nodes in some ways.
 For instance, TrimTransformation just runs [*str*.trim()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim) on the extracted text before it gets written to the JSON output.

-The difference between **map* and **reduce** transformations is that map transformations act on individual items (for instance on all paragraphs that match the rule _//p_), while reduce transformations act on the array of extracted items (in our case on all paragraphs).
-Reduce transformations can be used, for instance, to merge all extracted paragraphs into a single continuous string, because it received the array of strings as input, and it can choose to return a single string as output.
+The difference between **map** and **reduce** transformations is that map transformations act on individual items (for instance on all paragraphs that match the rule _//p_), while reduce transformations act on the array of extracted items (in our case on all paragraphs).
+Reduce transformations can be used, for instance, to merge all extracted paragraphs into a single continuous string, because they receive an array of strings as input, and they can choose to return a single string as output.

 #### Built-in **map** transformations